 The course content is delivered using a variety of theoretical sessions from the training faculty.
 Candidates are then given the opportunity to reinforce the theory in numerous realistic practical exercises.

-Normal Trust uniform with collars must be worn during classroom sessions and at mealtimes, i.e., Ironed work shirt and clean boots.
+Normal Trust uniform with collars must be worn during classroom sessions and at mealtimes, i.e., Ironed work shirt, trousers and clean boots.
 The dress code for the evenings is smart/casual, for example shirts with collars and clean footwear.

 The EDBA course takes place at:

-Accommodation is provided as part of the course at the Fire Service College.
+Accommodation is provided as part of the course – please refer to your Joining Instruction email for details.

 Accommodation for the preceding night is available but please note this is on a bed and breakfast basis.
-No evening meal is supplied on the preceding night.
-Delegates are report to reception on arrival for allocation of rooms and welcome pack.
+No evening meal is supplied on the preceding night (Sunday).

 Please bring your own towel and toiletries.